Frequently Asked Questions

 3. Pregnancy: If you have never given birth, TruCup small is recommended.
 If you have given birth vaginally, TruCup large is recommended.

-In case of any further questions on apt size, feel free to click on the Contact Us page and we will get in touch with you!
+In case of any further questions on apt size, feel free to chat with our Customer Care Agent or click on the Contact Us page and we will get in touch with you!

 2. What if I have heavy periods?

-A menstrual TruCup holds a fairly good amount of fluid, but if you have a heavy flow and you have not conceived yet or you are under the age of 30, you may try out a larger TruCup.
+A menstrual TruCup holds a fairly good amount of fluid, but if you have a heavy flow, you may try out a larger TruCup.
 If that does not suit you, it is preferable to remove your TruCup often.
-Otherwise, TruCup large is generally recommended for menstruators who have given birth.

-Your TruCup suggests you have your menstruation fabulously.
-The idea of a menstrual TruCup is to counterattack the issues of environmental degradation, inconvenience during your periods.
+The idea of a menstrual cup is to ensure you protect the environment and have a happy and convenient period.
 Therefore, it is suggested that you clean your TruCup regularly to keep it in pristine condition.
-The lifespan of your TruCup completely depends on how it is taken care of — if it’s cleaned properly, stored safely, used diligently etc. A TruCup will last you for years if you take care of it!
+The lifespan of your TruCup completely depends on how it is taken care of — if it’s cleaned properly, stored safely, used diligently, a TruCup will last you for many many years!

-This was new to us too when we started using the TruCup!
-We understand that not everyone knows if their cervix is high or not.
-And, before using TruCup it is NOT necessary to know the height of your cervix.
-Because TruCup is specifically designed with a long flat stem with 4 levels of length, that caters to women with either size of the cervix.
+We understand that not everyone knows how to measure their cervix height.
+Before using TruCup, it is advisable but NOT necessary to know the height of your cervix.
+Because TruCup is specifically designed with a long flat stem with 4 levels of length, it caters to menstruators with either cervix length.
 It can be shortened if you have a low cervix, once you start feeling comfortable with your TruCup.
 Do keep in mind that you cannot cut the stem beyond the third level for your own safety, this may lead to the TruCup leaking and difficult to locate.
+However, it is always beneficial to know your body better and hence, measure your cervix.

 LOW CERVIX (small vaginal canal): When you feel the cervix or a blockage (layman) less than your second phalanx of your index finger.